 The first session is usually just with the parents to provide background information.
 Then there is a meeting with the parents and child together.
 Then up to three visits with the child alone or with the parents.
 The total number of visits to resolve the sleep problem is typically 6-8, often fewer, rarely more.
 Additional visits might be needed to deal with other issues.

-Getting help via Skype.
+Getting help via Zoom.

-About Dr. O’Grady
+About Dr. David O’Grady